 This is another reason to have an attorney with you at your hearing.
 The attorney has the same information as the judge and can help locate where things reside in the file.
 The attorney can also provide information and can help you remember things in case you forget or get things wrong.

-You should also know that judges don’t expect you to remember everything.
-They may expect you to know the big things.
+You should also know that the judge does not expect you to remember everything.
+The judge may expect you to know the big things.
 But not the minutiae of things that happened years ago.
-Also, judge’s know that people are nervous during hearings and a likely to forget things.
+Also, the judge know that people are nervous during hearings and a likely to forget things.

 The best thing you can do during the hearing is to just be yourself.
 Answer the best you can.
 However if you do not know an answer, just say you do not know, or that you can’t remember.
 Your lawyer can help you fill in the details if you falter.